AlexisN2002/Bachelor_Thesis/README.md

 #Baseline_Calculation.py

-Explanation: In this script, your newly generated (unpruned) DataFrame will be further processed along with OpenFE to potentially create a more robust dataset.
+Explanation: In this script, your newly generated (unpruned) DataFrame will be further enhanced using OpenFE to potentially create a more robust dataset.
+For comparison, you will see how well OpenFE on your original dataset would have performed.

 Usage: Edit the main function as before by inserting your list of CSV files and their corresponding label columns.
 Also, update the run_experiment function with your own CSV files and labels.
 You will be provided with the datasets and .txt files containing the scores and importances.
 Be sure to update the file paths if necessary.